When I accepted an invite to speak at District 20 Toastmasters Annual Conference in Muscat, Oman, my friends spoke up.

 New York women dress in black, but here, I thought the women were covered in black because they were forced to, denied making choices in life, another aspect of their being oppressed.
 But no, most of the women I met were university educated, free to make choices, some preferring to wear the traditional sirwal, some choosing marriage, some choosing careers.
 And underneath their sirwal – guess what?
 Victoria’s Secret.
 The women were no pushovers.In the end, it was I who learned so much from THEM.

 At one point, when speaking about being authentic, I had to confess that I hadn’t been authentic with them.
 I came clean, telling them about my fears and misconception, admitting that I had a secret.
 “I’m Jewish,” I said.
 They tossed flowers.
 They hugged me.
 It was a love fest.

 Anytime we tell our stories, we connect.
 Whether Christian, Jewish, Muslim or Buddhist, our stories are the glue that bind us; there is no “other.”
 We are all grappling with the same things: hoping to get along with our family, looking for love, and trying to lose ten pounds or twenty kilos.

 There are plenty of people in this part of the world who never make it onto CNN, where the focus is on the mentally ill terrorists.
 That group is truly a minority.
 Their story is not the story of the rest of the population.

 Thank you, Toastmasters, for striving to master storytelling, comedy and speaking.
 You all rock, and I hold you in my heart.
 I hope we continue to learn from one another.
+You might just think you are just telling a story, but you might bechanging the world.
 And we have another reason to wear clean underwear: you never know when you’ll be going onstage and stripping.